-Google has also made a too narrow interpretation of what web addresses need to be removed from the search result listing.
+Google has also made a too narrow interpretation of which web addresses need to be removed from the search result listing.
 In the second case, Google has failed to remove the search result listing without undue delay.

 How should the removal of search results work?

-This allows the site-owner to re-publish the webpage in question on another web address that will then be displayed in a Google search.
+This allows the site owner to re-publish the webpage in question on another web address that will then be displayed in a Google search.
 This in practice, puts the right to delisting out of effect.

 Therefore, the DPA also demanded that Google ceases informing websites their URLs will be de-indexed.